OscarSaharoy/clsl/README.md

 # Example

 This is a small example file to show how it works.
 I included clsl.h at the top, along with iostream so I can print out results.
-I can create a vec3 just like in glsl, do calculations and the print it out to see the result.
+I can create a vec3 just like in glsl, do calculations and then print it out to see the result.

 ```C++
 # example.cpp